What's playing / Arden Anderson-Broecking

 Beethoven's Symphony No. 9 in D minor, Op.
 25 is the composer's crowning masterpiece, first performed in 1824 in Vienna, three years before he died in 1827.
 Composed in an unconventional way with a choral movement in the final allegro assai, it has a main theme that almost everyone recognizes.

 It is well known that by the time the symphony premiered in Vienna, the composer was totally deaf.
 He could not hear a note of his own music, except inside his head, which in a way makes the work even more remarkable, perhaps even miraculous.

 The Stamford Symphony, with the outstanding Greenwich Choral Society and four soloists, recently performed the work in front of capacity audiences at the Palace Theatre in Stamford.
 It was one of the best performances I've heard.

 The fine musical director, Eckart Preu, conducted and almost seemed to dance at times, and the orchestra responded in kind.
 The first three movements were instrumental, complex, precise, flowing and full-out.
 Even the quiet adagio, which subtly sets up the explosive finale, had an electric sense within it.
 The playing of the ensemble was first-class throughout.

 More InformationFact box

-Arden Anderson-Broecking is a theater and music critic residing in Fairfield County.
+Arden Anderson-Broecking, professional singer and musician, is a music critic and feature writer living in Fairfield County.